Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 A good daily foot health routine includes:

 Cut toenails straight across, filing sharp edges.
-Avoid over-the-counter corn cures and tight socks or stockings.
+Avoid over-the-counter corn cures and tight socks or stockings, especially if you have diabetes.

 If you notice a change or problem with your feet, seek help.
 If you can’t see clearly, ask a family member or carer to check your feet for you.

-Make sure your shoes fit and suit the activity you are doing.
-Shoes should be the right length (1.5cm longer than your longest toe), width and depth.
+Make sure your shoes fit you well and suit the activity you are doing.
+Shoes should be the right length.
+You should leave around one thumb-with (1.5cm) of space between your longest toe and the front of your shoe.